 - Paid search - click-through rate, average cost-per-click, conversion rate

-- SEO - improved keyword ranking & page ranking, backlink acquisition, domain authority
+- SEO - improve keyword ranking & page ranking, backlink acquisition, domain authority

-You’re going to need to use qualitative and quantitative analytics.
-I’m sure you all know what they are, but just in case:
+To answer this, use qualitative and quantitative analytics.
+I’m sure you know what they are, but just in case:

 What were the results of your previous marketing campaigns?
 Reporting on your campaigns effectively, isn’t always easy, but it’s vital that you have a high-level overview.
 You can then summarize what worked and what didn’t.

-This Campaign Management Cheat Sheet will help track your campaigns.
+This free campaign management cheat sheet will help you report on your campaigns.
 It highlights best practices and the metrics to prove campaign performance.

 SWOT refers to strengths, weaknesses, opportunities, and threats.
 It’s a comprehensive audit that helps you identify the internal and external factors affecting your team’s future performance.
+What differentiates you from your competitors.
 Strengths and weaknesses are internal factors, opportunities and threats are external.

-If performed with brutal honesty, this analysis will be a vital part of your planning process in which financial and operational goals can be set for the upcoming year, and strategies can be created to accomplish these goals.
+If performed with brutal honesty - no point otherwise - this analysis will be a vital part of your planning process in which financial and operational goals can be set for the upcoming year, and campaigns can be created to accomplish these goals.

-For worthwhile SWOT analysis, you have to be brutally honest about the good and bad points of your business, and keep it black and white.
+For constructive SWOT analysis, you have to be brutally honest about the good and bad points of your business.
 Most of the information is subjective, so keep it simple.
-If you find that your weaknesses are outweighing your strengths, you should consider a full audit of your performance, to identify issues.
-Here're 8 reasons your marketing strategy could be failing - take a look, to avoid these common and expensive errors.

 - What advantages can your team leverage?